sonic41592/ImgAlign/README.md

                                           merge of the aligned images in the Overlay folder.
 Useful for quickly checking through image sets for poorly aligned outputs

+-i COLOR, --color COLOR:                  Default 0.
+Choose which color to use for color correction.  -1 uses LR color and 1 uses HR color

 -f, --full:                               Disabled by default.
 If enabled, this allows full homography mapping of the image, correcting rotations, translations, and
                                           warping.

 -e, --score:                              Disabled by default.
 Calculate an alignment score for each processed pair of images

 -w, --warp:                               Disabled by default.
 Match images using Thin Plate Splines, allowing full image warping

+-a, --semiauto                            Disabled by default.
+Semiautomatic mode.
+Automatically find matching points, but load into a
+                                          viewer window to manually delete or add more.

 -n, --threads:                            Default 1.
 Number of threads to use for automatic matching.
 Large images require a lot of RAM, so start small to test
                                           first.